Saturday 10 June 2017

 Photos & Videos

-After another lovely buffet breakfast at the H2O resturant at Bali Dynasty Resort Erin joined the Kids Club and the rest of us headed down to central Kuta and the Discovery Shopping Centre.
+After another lovely buffet breakfast at the Bali Dynasty Resort H2O resturant.
+Today Erin joined the Kids Club and the rest of us headed down to central Kuta and the Discovery Shopping Centre.
 The walk along the beach once again provided stunning views.
-The shopping centre didn’t turn out to be two impressive so it was decided to head out for some street shopping.
+The shopping centre didn’t turn out to be very impressive so it was decided to head out for some street shopping.

 The early afternoon was about the pool for the Lana, Kara and the kids.
-Lana even went on the giant water slide but had to prove this with photos to Darby!
+Lana even went on the giant water slide but had to prove this to Darby by showing us photos!
 Meanwhile Darby and Erin got their much wanted hair braiding although they didn’t have much fun getting it done 🙂

 The drive to Uluwatu was enlightening as it gave us a first chance to see what Bali is actually like and see people just going about their day to day lives.
 Motorbikes are the main transportation option and they can be loaded down with a lot of items.
 Apparently there is also no speed limits in Bali so best to let the locals drive!